spack/spack/lib/spack/docs/build_systems/bundlepackage.rst

 The associated software is specified as dependencies.

-If it makes sense, variants, conflicts, and requirements can be added to the package. :ref:`Variants <variants>` Variants ensure that common build options are consistent across the packages supporting them.  :ref:`Conflicts and requirements <packaging_conflicts>` prevent attempts to build with known bugs or limitations.
+If it makes sense, variants, conflicts, and requirements can be added to the package. :ref:`Variants <variants>` ensure that common build options are consistent across the packages supporting them.  :ref:`Conflicts and requirements <packaging_conflicts>` prevent attempts to build with known bugs or limitations.